Alternative Saint Patrick's Day Wishes

 On a day when the aged and distinctly pious New York Saint Patrick’s Day Parade Committee demonstrate, once again, that being gay and Irish are officially incompatible conditions, it's encouraging to see (any) prominent Irish American standing up for inclusivity and tolerance.

-.
+Meet Congressman Jim Moran, Virginia Democrat and senior member of the House Military Appropriations Subcommittee.
 “I’m so Irish the inbreeding issue was of concern,” Moran tells Irish Central.
-“My parents grew up in Saint Margaret’s parish in South Boston
+“My parents grew up in Saint Margaret’s parish in South Boston.”

 Don’t Ask, Don’t Tell is the common term for the military policy that prohibits any homosexual or bisexual person from disclosing their sexual orientation or from speaking about any relationships, including marriages or other familial attributes, while serving in the armed forces.